mozanunal/hashcode2021-even-more-pizza/README.md

 ## Solver

-Solver takes a list of team and a list of pizzas as argument.
-The pizzas should already be sorted with count of ingredients.
-PART_SIZE is used to shorten the calculation process.
+Solver takes a list of teams and a list of pizzas as argument.
+The pizzas should already be sorted with count of ingredients. `PART_SIZE` is used to shorten the calculation process.
 When checking the potential pizza candidates how many sample will be check is determined with this size in `enumerate(pizzas[0:PART_SIZE])`.

 ```python
 PART_SIZE=256